anomaly/gallagher/docs/docs/installation.md

 - `mkdocs serve -a localhost:8003` - Start the live-reloading docs server, `-a` allows you to provide a custom address.
 - `mkdocs build` - Build the documentation site.
 - `mkdocs -h` - Print help message and exit.

+We have a wrapper for running the `mkdocs` web server at `task dev:docs` which runs the server on port `8001`.

 To start contributing please fork this repository, make the changes you desire and submit a pull request for us to merge your changes in.
 Alternatively consider [starting a discussion](https://github.com/anomaly/gallagher/discussions) or [raising an issue](https://github.com/anomaly/gallagher/issues).
 Be kind to our maintainers and check to see if a similar discussion is already in place and join the thread.